thundergnat/Gray-Code-RBC/README.md

 Exports two routines:

-    C<gray-encode()> - Convert a decimal Integer to Gray code (Takes an Integer, returns an Integer).
+`gray-encode()` - Convert a decimal Integer to Gray code (Takes an Integer, returns an Integer).

 and

-    C<gray-decode()> - Convert a Gray code value to a decimal Integer (Takes an Integer, returns an Integer).
+`gray-decode()` - Convert a Gray code value to a decimal Integer (Takes an Integer, returns an Integer).

 Both routines only accept and return Integers (or a String that can be coerced to an Integer).
 Any conversion to or from binary falls to other code.